 - Private Infrastructure: Finally, for organizations with extremely sensitive comms, it can be worthwhile to invest in a communication system which allows explicitly routing all internal comms exclusively via an organization-owned and controlled infrastructure.
 For example, this can be particularly useful in defending against government surveillance and traffic analysis, as well as to limit exposure to upstream ISPs and the SM platform’s service provider.
 Here too, MSMs (at least those with On Prem. capabilities) will be of particular interest to achieve these security goals.

-These are just a few examples of why managed SMs, like Wickr Pro and Wickr Enterprise, are more aligned with the needs of organizations than unmanaged ones like Wickr ME.
+These are just a few examples of why managed SMs, like AWS Wickr and Wickr Enterprise, are more aligned with the needs of organizations than unmanaged ones like Wickr ME.
 And this list goes on: maintaining a unified and centrally managed security policy, implementing an organization-wide compliance policy, integrating with the organization’s other IT infrastructure, customizing the UI of the messaging apps to fit the organization branding, etc. With this in mind, I think it’s fair to say that Managed and Unmanaged messaging platforms are truly different beasts.
 As such, as a user of secure messaging it is worth it to spend a moment reflecting on the differences in order to choose the best tool for our communication needs.